 One of the problems with separating the static HTML site from the runnable notebooks is that the user is forced to move from one environment – the static HTML site – to another – the Binderhub environment – in order to run any interactive elements.
-A preferable approach is to run interactives within the HTML textbook environment; one way of doing this is to use something like the early demonstrated ThebeLab (see also Juniper, which also lets users “edit and execute code snippets in the browser using Jupyter kernels”).
+A preferable approach is to run interactives within the HTML textbook environment; one way of doing this is to use something like the early demonstrated ThebeLab (see also Juniper, which also lets users “edit and execute code snippets in the browser using Jupyter kernels” and the voila “interactive renderer for Jupyter notebooks”).
 Whilst this is great for one off pages, ThebeLab is not built into simple publishing workflow.

 However, it looks like the new-to-me

 nbinteract [repo] package does provide a simpler way of publishing interactive webpages from Jupyter notebooks, with HTML pages hosted wherever and interactives powered from a Binder backend.

 nbinteract can generate multiple HTML pages in one go from notebooks contained in a single directory, although it doesn’t at the moment look like it can produce a structured output such as a gitbook website.
 (By the by, a simple guide to publishing

 nbinteract powered books on Github Pages is also provided.)

 One of the nice features is that if you have interactive widgets across multiple HTML documents, once a Binderhub instance is started it can provide backend services to other pages viewed in the same session so you don’t have to repeatedly wait for further instances to launch.

 A Masters thesis about